regal/regal/docs/roadmap.md

 There's no reason for agents to be mutable before they're being tracked.
 To streamline everything, agents should not be writable *or* readable until they are "registered" with the `GameInstance`.

-The reason "registered" is in quotes is because that term is being deprecated (see below).
+The reason "registered" is in quotes is because that term is being deprecated for the term *active*/*activated*.

 ## 2. Replace `Agent.register` method with `GameInstance.using`.